aleixrvr/bayesian-hospital/outflow-application/README.md

 # Baysesian Hospital - Outflow Application (UI)

 This folder contains a [Shiny App](https://rstudio.github.io/shinydashboard/) to interact with the empirical model.
-The model illustrates the effect of a chosen resource policy on the intensive care units outflow and recommends the best unit to apply given resource policy.
+The model illustrates the effect of a chosen resource policy on the intensive care units outflow and recommends the best unit to apply the given resource policy.

 To run the application, follow the steps below: